canalplus/rx-player/doc/api/Miscellaneous/Local_Manifest_v0.1.md

   This is for example useful when playing a content which is still downloading.
-Here `expired` could resolve once a new segment is available, the RxPlayer would then request the new local manifest (through the same API than for the initial request, e.g. through the `manifestLoader` property indicated in `loadVideo`) and would obtain a new local manifest with this new segment included and a new `expired` property set.
+Here `expired` could resolve once a new segment is available, the RxPlayer would then request the new local manifest (through the same API as for the initial request, e.g. through the `manifestLoader` property indicated in `loadVideo`) and would obtain a new local manifest with this new segment included and a new `expired` property set.
 This can go on until the content is completely downloaded at which time `expired` can be set to